luarca84/LearnAndroidGameDevelopmentWithLibgdx/README.md

 Step 9: Load the new game in Android Studio

-Step 10: Finish your game and shared it in Google Play or F-Droid if it is Open Source
+Step 10: Finish your game and share it in Google Play or F-Droid if it is Open Source